guidone/node-red-contrib-chatbot/README.md

 The **Show Email** is just a simple message block that uses templating to show variables store in flow context (or global): `Your email is {{email}}`
 ### Authorized Users
 ![Authorized Users](./docs/images/example-autorized-users.png)
+In the node `Telegram Receiver` it's possible to specify a comma seprated list of authorized users (either the userId or the username), for every inbound message the `authorized` boolean variable will be updated in the chat context.

+The node `Authorized?` sends the message through the first output is the user is authorized, otherwise the second output.
 ### Log Chats
 tbd
 ### Send Email